-While most RO systems produce water at a ratio of 1:4, wasting 4 gallons of water for every 1 gallon produced, the Waterdrop RO loses only 1 gallon for every gallon produced.
+While most RO systems produce water at a ratio of 1:4, wasting 4 gallons of water for every 1 gallon produced, the Waterdrop WD-G3-W loses only 1 gallon for every gallon produced.

 It’s worth being aware that while the system is more efficient and environmentally friendly in general when it comes to water production, after it is first installed, the user is required to flush it with water for 30 minutes.
 This water isn’t suitable for drinking, and the manufacturer recommends using it for another purpose, like watering flowers.

 🔧 Installation & Maintenance

 The Waterdrop WD-G3-W RO arrives partly assembled and is designed for DIY installation in less than 45 minutes.

 A user will need to connect the unit to the faucet and electricity supply, as per the instructions in the included manual, for it to work.
 The system can also be connected to refrigerators and ice makers, but this will require the purchase of additional tubing to attach to the device.

 Filters need changing every 6 months to 2 years and are simple to purchase and replace.
 The system contains no secondary pollution because it doesn’t feature a storage tank, so additional cleaning and sanitization beyond changing the filters as instructed is not necessary.